 It’s time for dogs to show off their skills!

-On Sunday, March 10, Snowfest returns to Tahoe Donner with the ninth annual I-Did-A-Run event.
+On Sunday, March 13, 2016, Snowfest returns to Tahoe Donner with the annual I-Did-A-Run event.
+This is the chance every dog dreams of – a moment to show off their skills and shine in the spotlight.
 Dogs of all shapes and sizes will compete in this entertaining timed dog pull race.

-Get your saucers ready for the Annual Pain McShlonkey Classic event at Squaw on Saturday, March 30, 2013.
+Get your saucers ready for the annual Pain McShlonkey Classic event at Squaw on Saturday, March 19, 2016.

 This action packed on and off-mountain event will serve as a hilarious tribute to legendary skier Shane McConkey as pros and amateurs battle for the highly coveted Golden Saucer trophy and bragging rights.

 Celebrated for his playful spirit, McConkey was the mastermind behind the original Pain McShlonkey Open that debuted in 2003.